raygun101/MarkupKit/README.md

 Similarly, when `fitToHeight` is `true`, the scroll view will ensure that the height of its content matches its own height, causing the content to wrap and scroll in the horizontal direction.
 The vertical scroll bar will never be shown, and the horizontal scroll bar will appear when necessary.

+Note that, similar to `UIStackView`, assigning a new content view does not remove the previous content view as a subview of the scroll view.
+To completely remove a content view, call `removeFromSuperview` on the view.

 See [LMScrollView.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMScrollView.h) for more information.

 ## LMPageView